hollyschinsky/pgday-eu-star-track/lesson1.md

     - `~/pgday2016/pgday-eu-star-track` - the final project for reference
     - `~/pgday2016/myStarTrack`         - the base star track app to enhance

+>You can view the list of PhoneGap templates available by running `phonegap template list` from the PhoneGap CLI.

 ## Run the base app
 Before moving on, ensure your newly created Star Track app based on the template works since we will be building on this